 When conducting a DAS request, the whole domain name is taken into account, including the extension.
 When no extension is provided by the user, it will be added by the system according to the rule outlined above; the script of the domain name defines the extension and purely numerical domain names receive a .eu extension by default.
 The DAS output only has three different possible values: NOT ALLOWED, NOT AVAILABLE and AVAILABLE.

 A domain name that violates the “no script mixing rule” (e.g. abcd.ею) always returns a NOT ALLOWED value, as this name cannot be registered under any circumstances.

 For a WHOIS request, the same rule is applied in order to add the extension if it’s missing.
-The text Whois (port 43) will keep its minimal output and refer to the Web Whois for more detailed information.
+The textual WHOIS (port 43) will keep its minimal output and refer to the web-based WHOIS for more detailed information.

-Lastly, Web Whois allows the user to provide a specific extension for a domain name, or leave it up to the system to define the extension (again using the same rules as described above).
-However, web Whois always shows the domain names that are in the same homoglyph bundle.
+Lastly, the web-based WHOIS allows the user to provide a specific extension for a domain name, or leave it up to the system to define the extension (again using the same rules as described above).
+However, the web-based WHOIS always shows the domain names that are in the same homoglyph bundle.
 You can find more information about these domain names by simply clicking on them.